Reseda High School SAS applications coming soon

 Application deadline Spring 2018

 (SAS transfers may be extended throughout the school year,

 as space permits.)

 The School for Advanced Studies (SAS) is an option designed to support and expand Gifted/Talented Programs in schools throughout the District.
 The School for Advanced Studies Demonstration Sites provide high-level academic programs to serve the educational needs of gifted and high achieving learners.
-The Hamilton program serves students going into the 9th, 10th AND 11th Grade.

 The Advanced Studies Program has been implemented to meet the needs of gifted and talented students throughout the Los Angeles Unified School District.
 It establishes an articulated program at the elementary school, middle school, and senior high school levels.
 The Advanced Studies Program is designed to expand student assessment and identification and to offer a differentiated instructional program.
 Gifted learners perform at remarkably high levels when assessed in comparison with others of their age/grade peers.
 Highly able learners should receive careful attention and differentiated program planning to ensure that their knowledge and skills are extended.
 Exceedingly high numbers of gifted and potentially gifted students in the District have resulted in a critical need to expand options for appropriate instructional programs to match their levels of learning.

 • Continuous progress based on ability and performance

 • Accelerated student performance

 • Acceleration in a discipline or across disciplines

 • Increased use of technology for research and multi-media presentations